stamphen/startup/notes.md

 - `>` - Redirect output to a file.
 If there is no such file, it creates it.
 If there is a file, it replaces whatever was there before with the new data.
 - `>>` - Redirects output to a file, but does not overwrite the file, but adds to it.

+## Uploading files to my webpage:
+- I just uploaded the HTML for the simon application to <url>simon.family.journal.click</url>.
+I did this by running `./deployFiles.sh -k [key pair file] -h familyjournal.click -s simon`.
+The deployFiles.sh file essentially tells the console what to do.
+It deletes any previous simon files, then creates a new directory and copies all of the simon files.
+I also copied the deployFiles.sh file to my startup repository, so I can use it when I start uploading my own files.

 ## HTML Notes/>
 - Sync CSS stylesheet with `<link rel="stylesheet" type="text/css" href="styles.css" />`